heimrichhannot/contao-privacy/README.md

 ## Legal disclaimer

 Use this bundle at your own risk.
-Although we as the developer try our best to design this bundle to fulfill the legal requirements we CAN'T GUARANTEE anything in terms completeness and correctness.
+Although we as the developer try our best to design this bundle to fulfill the legal requirements we __CAN'T GUARANTEE__ anything in terms completeness and correctness.
 Also we don't offer any legal consulting.
 We strongly encourage you to consult a lawyer if you have any questions or concerns.

 ## Features

 - adds the new Contao entities `tl_privacy_protocol_archive` and `tl_privacy_protocol_entry` for storing privacy relevant actions like opt-ins, ...
-- offers a simply API
+- offers a simply API for adding new entries into the privacy protocol

 ## Installation